What Paint to Use on a Dresser

 Chalk Paint vs Milk Paint

-Comparing chalk paint to milk paint is like comparing apples to oranges.
+Comparing these two is like comparing apples to oranges.
 They are two different things.
 But we get this question all the time.
+They are both great types, but the results they create is different.

-Some of the biggest differences between chalk paint and powdered milk paint are:
+Some of their biggest differences are:

-• Chalk paint comes pre-mixed, while milk paint comes in a powder form.
+• Chalk paint comes pre mixed, while milk paint comes in a powder form.

 • Chalk paint creates a solid color finish, while milk paint has variations of color.

-Some of the biggest similarities between chalk paint and powdered milk paint are:
+Some of their biggest similarities are:

 • Both are easy to use.

-• Both are very porous and need to be sealed with either water-based polyurethane, hemp oil, or wax.
+• Both are very porous and need to be sealed with either waterbased polyurethane, hemp oil, or wax.

 • Both can be distressed easily.